jayparmar88/US-Home-Price-Analysis/README.md

     - Histograms are created to examine the distribution of each feature.
     - A correlation matrix is plotted to identify potential multicollinearity between features.
 4. **Feature Scaling:** The features are standardized using `StandardScaler` to ensure they have a mean of 0 and a standard deviation of 1.
-5. **Model Building and Evaluation:** The following regression models are trained and evaluated:
+5. **Model Building:** The following regression models are trained and evaluated:
     - Linear Regression
     - Elastic Net Regression
     - Decision Tree Regression
     - Random Forest Regression
-   Model performance is assessed using Mean Squared Error (MSE) and R-squared (R2).
-Scatter plots of actual vs. predicted home prices are generated for visual assessment.
-6. **Feature Importance Analysis:** For Decision Tree and Random Forest models, feature importance scores are calculated and analyzed to understand the relative influence of each feature on predictions.
+6. **Model Evaluation:** The models were compared based on their:
+    - Mean Squared Error (MSE)
+    - R-squared
+    - Actual vs. Predicted Plots: To visualize prediction accuracy.
+    - Feature Importance (for Tree-based models)
+    - Coefficient Interpretation (for Linear models)

 ## Results